 A regular check-up for your furnace is about as exciting as it sounds.
-However, as we approach the colder months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+However, as we approach the frostier months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.

 Among the leading ways to prevent a breakdown and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace

 .
-Just like most mechanical equipment, the life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Just like most mechanical equipment, the useful life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
 Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to heat things up, it’s important to examine all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your home.
+Additionally, because furnaces burn fuel to heat things up, it’s important to examine all the various components to ensure there aren’t any splits or leaks that could impact the safety of your home.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties necessitate routine equipment maintenance to stay valid, so missing your tune-ups can possibly result in losing your heating system warranty, which can be major money if your furnace does ever breakdown in the middle of winter.
 Be sure to get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?